-- ☐ Maintain law and order and assist the operator with security. - ☐ Assist with mobilization of additional resources as directed by EMBC. - ☐ Assist with traffic control, evacuation, and residence security. - ☐ Assist with setting up and maintaining roadblocks or closures of 1, 2 and 3 digit Provincial or Secondary highways. ☐ Establish and maintain communications with industrial operator. - ☐ Dispatch a representative to the off-site Regional Emergency Operations Centre, when established, to coordinate the response. - ☐ Coordinate with the industrial operator both the establishment and the administration of reception centres for evacuees. - ☐ Maintain a 24 hour emergency contact number where resources can be accessed for a response related to Emergency Response Plans.
+- □ RCMP or local police would also become involved if there are fatalities, as they are required to participate in the investigations.
+This could be through the medical examiner. - ☐ Maintain law and order and assist the operator with local security but would require discussion with the local police at the time. - ☐ The Office of the Fire Commissioner (OFC) has a working relationship with the RCMP and the RCMP may conduct selected duties of the Fire Commissioner where the fire's impact is not significant. - ☐ Assist with traffic control, crowd control, evacuation, and residence security. - ☐ Typically would not be involved in setting up or maintaining roadblocks unless the emergencies impacted or required the closure of 1, 2 and 3 digit Provincial or Secondary highways. - ☐ Establish and maintain communications with industrial operator. - ☐ Dispatch a representative to the off-site Regional Emergency Operations Centre, when established, to coordinate the response. - ☐ Coordinate with the industrial operator both the establishment and the administration of reception centres for evacuees. - 🗖 Maintain a 24 hour emergency contact number where resources can be accessed for a response related to Emergency Response

-- Respond to and assess emergency incident to the scope of their abilities. - ☐ Establish a unified OSCP / ICP (On-site Command Post / Incident Command Post). - ☐ Communicate to MEOC and provide site reps as required. - ☐ Assist with fire protection where trained personnel are available. ☐ Provide emergency medical assistance, as required. - ☐ Coordinate news releases with the licensee, if required.
+- ☐ Respond to and assess emergency incident to the scope of their abilities. - ☐ Establish a unified OSCP / ICP (On-site Command Post / Incident Command Post). - ☐ Communicate to MEOC and provide site reps as required. - ☐ Assist with fire protection where trained personnel are available. - ☐ Provide emergency medical assistance, as required. - ☐ Coordinate news releases with the licensee, if required.